S. Kirk & Son - Admiral Schley's Service Plates, Balt., MD, c. 1902- priced each

 Winfield Scott Schley started his naval career in 1860 as a midshipman on the frigate USS Niagara.
 As a Commodore during the Battle of Santiago, he was in charge of the Flying Squadron commanding from his flagship the USS Brooklyn.
 His squadron, and specifically his flagship, won the day at the Battle of Santiago, resulting in the capture of the Cristobal Colon and others.
 He was elevated to the rank of Rear Admiral and is generally considered the hero of the Battle of Santiago (see Wikipedia: Winfield Scott Schley).

 Underneath the inscription of the origin of the silver is the mark of 'S. Kirk & Son, Co'.
-They measure 10 inches in diameter, weigh a total 162 troy ounces and are in very good/ excellent antique condition.
+They measure 10 inches in diameter and have slightly varying weights which is typical for antique silver plates.
+The average weight is 16.40 troy ounces and they are in very good/ excellent antique condition.

 Provenance: Rear Admiral Winfield Scott Schley, by descent in the family.